AGMA Foundation Sets a New Record with

 Matthew Cane (2014) is working full time in gear industry while completing a Bachelor’s Degree in Industrial Technology at Southern Illinois University.

-Ryan Hall (2014) has graduated from Valparasio University and is now employed by Caterpillar.
+Ryan Hall (2014) has graduated from Valparasio University and is now employed by Performance Gear.

 Andrew Katz (2015) is finishing his graduate studies at the University of Waterloo while working at Ontario Drive & Gear.